 1. Alphabet Recognition

-If I'm being completely honest, I think alphabet recognition is the hardest thing to teach.
+I think alphabet recognition is the hardest thing to teach.
 Let's be honest, it can get boring.
-I mean, how many ways can say and show, "This is an A." I look for different ways to practice so I don't get too bored.
-Because if I'm bored, they are bored.
+I mean, how many ways can you say and show, "This is an A." I look for different ways to practice so I don't get too bored. ;) Because if I'm bored, they are bored.
 Depending on the student, we may need to practice one letter for a week or even two.
 Sometimes they just don't stick right away.

 I've looked into it and I haven't found one sequence that is the right way.
 It seems like there are some conflicting things out there, so I will share with you what has worked for me so far.
 If you have a sequence that you think works best, let me know! :)